consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## External Tool

-Finally, if the custom language employs external tools for validating files in the language (for example, uses the Xerces library for XML schema validation), it can provide an implementation of the `ExternalAnnotator` interface and register it in `consulo.externalAnnotator` extension point.
+Finally, if the custom language employs external tools for validating files in the language (for example, uses the Xerces library for XML schema validation), it can provide an implementation of the `ExternalAnnotator` interface annotated with `@ExtensionImpl`.
+The base class `ExternalAnnotator` is annotated with `@ExtensionAPI`.

 The `ExternalAnnotator` highlighting has the lowest priority and is invoked only after all other background processing has completed.
 It uses the same `AnnotationHolder` interface for converting the output of the external tool into editor highlighting.

-To skip running specific `ExternalAnnotator` for given file, register `ExternalAnnotatorsFilter` extension in `consulo.daemon.externalAnnotatorsFilter` extension point.
+To skip running specific `ExternalAnnotator` for given file, annotate your `ExternalAnnotatorsFilter` implementation with `@ExtensionImpl`.
+The base interface `ExternalAnnotatorsFilter` is annotated with `@ExtensionAPI`.